SharpSwan/SelfpyGTA5/README.md

 MSE loss function

-21epochs,  approximately 900,000 images with batch size of 32
+training_epochs = 40

+batch_size = 100

 weather: sunlight

+Shuffle = True

+Car: FUTO

-maybe it will takes about for 40 hours.
+Using RTX 2080ti : it will takes more than 40 hours.

-car: FUTO

 ## References